gohugoio/hugoDocs/content/en/templates/lookup-order.md

 ## Hugo Layouts Lookup Rules

 Hugo takes the parameters listed below into consideration when choosing a layout for a given page.
-They are listed in a priority order.
-This should feel natural, but look at the table below for concrete examples of the different parameter variations.
+They are listed in priority order.
+This should feel natural but look at the table below for concrete examples of the different parameter variations.

 Kind
 : The page `Kind` (the home page is one).
 See the example tables below per kind.
 This also determines if it is a **single page** (i.e. a regular content page.
-We then look for a template in `_default/single.html` for HTML) or a **list page** (section listings, home page, taxonomy lists, taxonomy terms.
+We then look for a template in `_default/single.html` for HTML) or a **list page** (section listings, homepage, taxonomy lists, taxonomy terms.
 We then look for a template in `_default/list.html` for HTML).

 Layout
 : Can be set in page front matter.